 Have you ever thought about how often you make decisions about your food and how much time you spend eating every day?
 Because food is such a large part of your day, why not pay attention to it more when you sit down to eat?
-This is when mindful eating can help you slow down the pace of your eating and help make you more mindful of your food choices naturally.
+This is when mindful eating can help you slow down the pace of your eating and help make you more mindful of your food choices naturally improving your emotional health.

 What is Mindful Eating?